Hybrid vs Petrol: Full Running Cost Breakdown in NZ (2026)

 Battery Reliability in NZ Hybrids

-• Replacement costs have dropped significantly
+• Replacement costs have reduced over time

 Purchase Price Comparison